mt-class/penn/hw1.md

   1. You must announce the group publicly on piazza.
   1. You agree that everyone in the group will receive the same grade on the assignment.
-  1. You can add people or merge groups at any time before the assignment is due. **You cannot drop people from your group once you've added them.**
+  1. You can add people or merge groups at any time before the assignment is due.
+You cannot drop people from your group once you've added them.
-  We encourage collaboration, but we will not adjudicate Rashomon-style stories about who did or did not contribute.
 * You must turn in three things:
   1. An alignment of the entire dataset, uploaded to the [leaderboard submission site](http://jhumtclass.appspot.com) according to <a href="assignment0.html">the Assignment 0 instructions</a>.
 You can upload new output as often as you like, up until the assignment deadline.
 The output will be evaluated